Ranking Structure

 2. Will handle squad splits, adding squads, removing squads and merging squads with the approval from the director assigned to the division.

-3. Must host one division meeting weekly for all squad staff and division staff to attend.
+3. Host one division meeting a week for all squad staff and division staff to attend.

 4. May rank suspend for up to two weeks.

-5. In charge of making sure that the division Discord section is up to date, if not they must request changes from the High Council.
+6. In charge of making sure that the division Discord section is up to date, if not they must request changes from the Chief Administrative Officer.

 Co-Division Leader